volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 [Book Your AI SOC Assessment →](https://underdefense.com/contact/)

-This comparison is based on documented MITRE ATT&CK results, verified G2 and Gartner Peer Insights reviews, published pricing data, and operational outcomes across 500+ MDR deployments.
+This comparison is based on documented MITRE ATT&CK results, verified G2 and Gartner Peer Insights reviews, published pricing data, and operational outcomes across 200+ enterprise deployments in the US and EU.

 ##### 1. What is an Agentic AI SOC, and how does it differ from traditional MDR?
 An Agentic AI SOC uses autonomous AI agents that reason across your entire telemetry layer, including endpoints, identity, cloud, SaaS, and email, to correlate signals, enrich context, and execute response playbooks without waiting for human triage.
 Traditional MDR, by contrast, operates on an escalation-based model: the provider detects something suspicious, sends your team a ticket, and your analysts investigate.

 The practical difference comes down to who owns the response.
 With traditional MDR, alerts route back to your team.
-With an Agentic AI SOC paired with human analysts, the detection-to-containment loop closes without your internal team touching the ticket.
+With an Agentic AI SOC, the platform closes the routine alerts on its own and hands your team only the ones that need a human decision, no ticket queue in between.
 Gartner places AI SOC agents at the Innovation Trigger phase with 1–5% adoption today, but projects 60% of SOC workloads will shift to AI within three years.

-We built [UnderDefense](https://underdefense.com/platform/) to bridge that gap by combining agentic AI detection across 250+ tools with concierge analyst teams who verify alerts directly with affected users through Slack, Teams, and SMS.
+We built [UnderDefense](https://underdefense.com/platform/) to close that gap: agentic AI investigates across 250+ tools and verifies suspicious activity directly with affected users through Slack, Teams, and SMS, so your own team reviews a decision instead of a raw alert, with a 24/7 IR team on standby for anything urgent.

 ##### 2. Which AI SOC providers publish transparent pricing in 2026?
 Of the nine leading AI SOC providers we evaluated, only UnderDefense publishes per-asset pricing openly.
 Our three tiers start at $11/asset/month, with an [online pricing calculator](https://underdefense.com/managed-soc-pricing/) that lets procurement teams model budget impact before a single sales call.